 ANA is a transfer partner of American Express and Membership Rewards points transfer 1 to 1 to ANA.
-Membership Rewards points can be earned with a few Amex cards, including American Express Platinum and American Express Gold cards.
+Membership Rewards points can be earned with a few Amex cards, including The Platinum Card from American Express and American Express Gold Cards.
 Both have generous welcome bonuses and great bonus spending categories.

 Air Canada Business Class Maple Leaf Lounge

 After a short flight from our home airport of Cleveland, the first stop is Air Canada’s lounge at Toronto Pearson Airport.
 Air Canada has two lounges in Terminal E: Air Canada Signature Lounge for first and business class passengers on cash tickets and a Maple Leaf Lounge for everyone else who’s eligible to access the lounge, including passengers with business class award tickets.

 The lounge is big, airy and bright, but is starting to show its age.
 There aren’t as many electrical outlets as in other, newer lounges and the Wi-Fi could be a little temperamental.
 The lounge is not fully enclosed, so you could hear all airport announcements – not very conducive to work or relaxation.

 One area has a huge TV tuned into a sports channel.